 - The brand of the implant, generally related to the amounts invested in research and development and the place of production of the implant.

-The notoriety of the dental clinic or dentist.
+- The notoriety of the dental clinic or dentist.

-The volume of implants per year to qualify for discounts.
+- The volume of implants per year to qualify for discounts.

 Depending on the implant brand and the reputation of the dentist or dental clinic:

-- Cost of dental implants in The UK: between 950 £ and 2000 £
+- Dental implants price in the UK: between 950 £ and 2000 £

-- Cost of dental implants in Ireland: between 1200 € and 3000 €
+- Ireland: between 1200 € and 3000 €

-- Cost of dental implants in Switzerland: between 1800 € and 4500 €
+- Switzerland: between 1800 € and 4500 €

-- Cost of dental implants in Belgium: between 1200 € and 3200 €
+- Belgium: between 1200 € and 3200 €

-- Cost of dental implants in Hungary: between 680 € and 1200 € / 590 £ to 1050 £
+- Hungary: between 680 € and 1200 € / 590 £ to 1050 £

 Dental Implants – Description